-Toxins are a part of our ecosystem – for example, did you know that plants naturally produce toxins to protect themselves against pests and predators?
-Honey bees have evolved so that they’re able to detoxify some of these naturally-occurring toxins that are ingested along with pollen or nectar.
-However, it becomes problematic when synthetic chemicals and other man-made pollutants make their way into the hive – and when the bees ingest more than one toxin at a time, their immune response is often overloaded and can lead to a myriad of detrimental results.
+Toxins are a part of our ecosystem—for example, did you know that plants naturally produce toxins to protect themselves against pests and predators?
+Honeybees have evolved so that they’re able to detoxify some of these naturally-occurring toxins that are ingested along with pollen or nectar.
+However, it becomes problematic when synthetic chemicals and other man-made pollutants make their way into the hive —and when the bees ingest more than one toxin at a time, their immune response is often overloaded and can lead to myriad detrimental results.
 Unfortunately, one of the biggest forms of toxicity is from the chemicals used to control the Varroa mites.
-Research has shown exposure to combined toxins make honey bees more susceptible to diseases and Varroa infestation, while having an adverse effect on fertility and longevity.
+Research suggests that exposure to combined toxins make honeybees more susceptible to diseases and Varroa infestation, while having an adverse effect on fertility and longevity.

 One hopeful initiative led by biologist Paul Stamets is the development of a mushroom-based treatment for the deadly viruses spread by the Varroa mite:

 “In field trials, colonies fed mycelium extract from amadou and reishi fungi showed a 79-fold reduction in deformed wing virus and a 45,000 fold reduction in lake sunai virus compared to control colonies”